 Understanding Telehealth for Stroke

 Embracing remote patient monitoring for telehealth stroke recovery, particularly with TASC, is transformative.
 The Columbia University research confirms that it significantly enhances patient engagement, access to care, and blood pressure control.
-Remote patient monitoring and telehealth for stroke survivors are indispensable tools in improving the quality of life and the journey to recovery.
+Remote patient monitoring and telehealth for stroke survivors are valuable tools for improving the quality of life and the journey to recovery.

 At Tenovi, we’re committed to leveraging cutting-edge technologies that empower healthcare providers and patients.
 Tenovi provides chronic care, telehealth, and remote patient monitoring software and services companies with FDA-cleared RPM devices and customized integrations for real-time access to their patient’s health and billing data.
 Contact Tenovi today for a free demo and consultation.